cycneuramus/sigurd/README.md

-## Overview
+# Sigurd

 Sigurd is an example chatbot for Signal built on the [`signalbot`](https://github.com/filipre/signalbot) framework.
 Features:

-+ Responds quite rudely, especially to negative feedback (e.g. "You suck, Sigurd!").
++ Responds quite rudely, especially to negative feedback.
++ Caches responses so as never to repeat himself.
 + Keeps quiet unless his name is mentioned, or unless he receives a `!` prefixed command.
-+ Caches responses so as never to repeat himself.
 + Quotes random song lyrics on demand (e.g. `!lyrics Symphony X`).
-+ Notifies you of new releases from [artists that you wish to track](bot/utils/spotify_data.py).
++ Notifies you of new releases from [artists that you wish to track](bot/utils/spotify_data.py)
++ Performs tasks according to a [`cron`](bot/tasks/cron) schedule.

 <p>
 	<img src="screenshots/chat.png" height=200 />